 The current plan is tested in various ways across all TTUHSC campuses.
 Mass emails and text alerts are tested regularly, and exercises or drills are conducted periodically for each campus.
-In 2020, exercises and drills were conducted pertaining to fire alarms, tornadoes and other severe weather threats, as well as general emergency planning for each campus.
+In 2021, a full-scale exercise and drills with the city were conducted pertaining to fire alarms, tornadoes and other severe weather threats, as well as general emergency planning for each campus.